New Childcare Funding Scheme for Working Families

-You will be eligible for a free childcare place of up to 15 hours per week (up to a maximum number of hours per term) if your family receive at least one of the following benefits:
+You will be eligible for a funded childcare place of up to 15 hours per week (up to a maximum number of hours per term) if your family receive at least one of the following benefits:

 - Income Support